-We expect each volunteer to act in a mature and responsible way always.
-However, to avoid any possible confusion the general guidelines for volunteer conduct have been explained in this Volunteer Handbook and Reference Manual.
+We expect each volunteer to act in a mature and responsible way at all times.
+However, to avoid any possible confusion, the general guidelines for volunteer conduct have been explained in this Volunteer Handbook and Reference Manual.
 Listed below are some specific examples that are unacceptable.
 This list is not all inclusive.
-If you have any questions concerning any volunteer conduct, safety rules, or any of the unacceptable activities listed; contact your volunteer coordinator, supervisor, or member of management for an explanation.
+If you have any questions concerning any volunteer conduct, safety rules, or any of the unacceptable activities listed, contact your volunteer coordinator, supervisor or member of management for an explanation.

-- Any deliberate action that is obviously detrimental to CCAS - Negligent or careless action which endangers the life or safety of a person(s) or an animal - Possession or consumption of alcoholic beverages on CCAS property or CCAS events - Possession of weapons on CCAS property or at CCAS events - Engaging in criminal conduct or criminal activities - Insubordination or refusal to obey instructions properly issued by the volunteer coordinator, supervisor or a member of management - Willfully and knowingly misrepresenting yourself or falsifying documents, reports, or records to CCAS - Using profane, insulting, harassing, or otherwise offensive language while in the conduct of your duties - Malicious gossip, spreading rumors, engaging in behavior designed to create discord, or interfering with another volunteer or CCAS staff member in the completion of their duties - Immoral or indecent conduct on CCAS property or at CCAS events - Use of "guilt" tactics with the public - · Giving medical information or advice - Mishandling of animals
+- Any deliberate action that is obviously detrimental to the CCAS. - Negligent or careless action which endangers the life or safety of a person(s) or an animal. - Possession or consumption of alcoholic beverages on CCAS property or CCAS events. - Possession of weapons on CCAS property or at CCAS events. - Engaging in criminal conduct or criminal activities. - Insubordination or refusal to obey instructions properly issued by the volunteer coordinator, supervisor or a member of management. - Willfully and knowingly misrepresenting yourself or falsifying documents, reports, or records to the CCAS. - Using profane, insulting, harassing, or otherwise offensive language while in the conduct of your duties. - Malicious gossip or spreading rumors, engaging in behavior designed to create disc ord, or interfering with another volunteer or CCAS staff member in the completion of their duties. - Immoral or indecent conduct on CCAS property or at CCAS events. - Use of "guilt" tactics with the public - Giving medical information or advice

+Mishandling of animals